pensjonatus/flash-fiction/blog/the-museum-of-jurassic-technology.md

 ---
-title: 'The Museum of Jurassic Technology'
+title: The Museum of Jurassic Technology
 date: '2012-07-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "What is it called again?" she asked.
 She was driving, we were getting off the